 The Williamsville Central School District has adopted Integrated Pest Management (IPM) as an effective and environmentally sensitive approach to pest management.
-IPM is a systematic approach to managing pests, which focuses on long-term prevention or suppression with minimal impact on human health, the environment, and non-target organism.
-The District's strategies for managing pest populations, should they develop, will be based upon the pest species and whether that species poses a threat to our students, staff, property or the environment.
+IPM is a systematic approach to managing pests, which focuses on long-term prevention or suppression with minimal impact on human health, the environment, and non-target organisms.
+The district's strategies for managing pest populations, should they develop, will be based upon the pest species and whether that species poses a threat to our students, staff, property or the environment.

-The District's IPM program was implemented in 1999.
+The district's IPM program was implemented in 1999.
 All applications are performed by a licensed applicator, contracted by the school district.
+The district currently utilizes various outside companies to provide inspections, monitoring, and recommendations to assist in response actions.
 The program goal is to use minimal amounts of pesticide to control the pest population in and around our schools (1,719,203 square feet of building space and 328 acres of grounds).

-The District's IPM program protects individuals from an imminent threat from stinging and biting insects including venomous spiders, bees, wasps and hornets.
+The district's IPM program protects individuals from an imminent threat from stinging and biting insects including venomous spiders, bees, wasps and hornets.